No. 4 Michigan stays unbeaten, routs Air Force 71-50

 Air Force: The Falcons did a decent job early defending Michigan, but even then, Air Force had too many problems scoring to build much of a lead.
 The Falcons turned the ball over 20 times.

+"I think because they pressure so much, it allowed them to push us away from the 3-point line pretty much," Scottie said.
+"But it also allowed us to get backdoors and stuff like that and get it in the post.
+But they really cut the perimeter off."

 Michigan: The Wolverines were coming off an eight-point win against Western Michigan, and this one seemed like it would be closer than expected, but Michigan eventually extended the margin late.
-The Wolverines had an uncharacteristic nine turnovers in the first half but had only two in the second.
+The Wolverines had an uncharacteristic eight turnovers in the first half but had only three in the second.

 POLL IMPLICATIONS